-481. SPECIAL PROJECTS I. (1-3).
-May be repeated for maximum of four credit hours.
+481(G).
+SPECIAL PROJECTS I. (1-4).
+May be repeated for maximum of four credit hours each time taken.
 Individual research or writing projects.
 Restr: Permission of director of the School of Music and the instructor required.

 490. SENIOR RECITAL.
 (1-2).
 Senior performance recital for Bachelor of Music and Bachelor of Music Education Degrees.
 Two hours credit for B.M., one hour credit for B.M.E.